TangentFoxy/Pop.Box/docs/Elements.md

 - `getColor()` - Returns background color, or errors if the background is not a color.

-TODO Make it possible to just specify skin?
+TODO Make it possible to just specify background?

 ## Text Element